rosalinaprasetio/EmployeeManagementList/README.md

 3. User can filter the list by minSalary and maxSalary by adding decimal number to the textfield and click submit.
 4. User can remove the salary filter by clearing the textfield and click submit.
 5. User can sort the list by click on the header (id, login, name, salary)
-6. User can see another page record by clicking arrow > and < in the bottom of the table.
+6. User can see another page by clicking arrow > and < in the bottom of the table.

 Backend:
 1. Limit is fixed as 30 and no need to add in the query parameter when calling the api.